Updated March 23, 2023

 2. What is Shell?

-A shell is a special user program which provides an interface to a user to use operating system services.
-Shell accept human readable commands from a user and convert them into something which kernel can understand.
-The shell gets started when the user logs in or start the terminal.
+Answer: A shell is a unique user program that provides an interface for users to use operating system services.
+Shell accepts human-readable commands from a user and converts them into something the kernel can understand.
+The shell gets started when the user logs in or starts the terminal.

-It is a command language interpreter that execute commands read from input devices such as keyboards or from the file system.
+A command language interpreter executes commands read from input devices such as keyboards or the file system.

-Let us move to the next Shell Scripting Interview Questions.
+Let us move to the following Shell Scripting Interview Questions.

-3. What are the types of permission at file level in Shell?
+3. What are the permission types at the file level in Shell?

-Owner permissions − The permissions granted to a user with all the rights at root level are known as Owner permissions.
+- Owner permissions − The permissions granted to a user with all the rights at the root level are termed as Owner permissions.

-Group permissions − The permissions granted to a user with all the rights in a particular group are known as Owner permissions.
+- Group permissions − The permissions granted to a user with all the rights in a particular group are termed as Owner permissions.

-Other (world) permissions − The permissions granted to a user with all the rights globally to a file system are known as Owner permissions.
+- Other (world) permissions − The permissions granted to a user with all the rights globally to a file system termed as Owner permissions.

 4. What are the types of File Access Modes in Shell?

-This is the common Shell Scripting Interview Questions asked in an interview.
-The permissions with respect to Linux operating systems are very unique.
-The fundamental blocks of Unix permissions in a file are the read, write, and execute permissions, which have been described below-
+Answer: The permissions concerning Linux operating systems are unique.
+The fundamental blocks of Unix permissions in a file are the read, write, and execute permissions, given in detail below-

-Gives a user with the authority execute a file as a program.
+- Execute: It gives a user the authority to execute a file as a program.

 5. What are the types of Directory Access Modes in Shell?

-Directory access modes are as similar as File Access Modes in a shell.
-There are very minute differences that are listed below –
+Answer: Directory access modes are similar to File Access Modes in a shell.
+Listed below are very minute differences–

-Gives a user with the authority to read the contents of the Directory and files within that space.
+- Read: It gives a user the authority to read the contents of the directory and files within that space.

-There is no such thing executing a Directory.
+- Execute: There is no such thing as executing a Directory.
 It means we can only traverse within it.

 Part 2 – Shell Scripting Interview Questions (Advanced)